 The national geospatial strategy has been worked on with a clear vision, achievable goals and a road map for the Kingdom for geospatial empowerment in order to ensure maximum benefits from integrated geospatial information and knowledge in all sectors, through many initiatives.
 For more information, click here.

-Geospatial information is one of the most important parts of providing societal, economic and environmental data to achieve the United Nations Sustainable Development Goals, which include: zero poverty, zero famine, a decent life and good health, quality education, gender equality, clean water and sanitation, clean and affordable energy, decent jobs, economic growth, innovation and infrastructure, reduced inequalities, and sustainable cities and communities.
+Moreover, Geospatial information serves as an essential aspect of providing societal, economic, and environmental data to achieve the United Nations Sustainable Development Goals, which include: zero poverty, zero famine, a decent life and good health, quality education, gender equality, clean water and sanitation, clean and affordable energy, decent jobs, economic growth, innovation and infrastructure, reduced inequalities, and sustainable cities and communities.

-More information on the websites of the General Authority for Survey and Geospatial Information, and the Saudi Geological Survey.
+- More information can be found on the following websites: the General Authority for Survey and Geospatial Information, and the Saudi Geological Survey.

 The National Geospatial Platform

 The General Authority for Survey and Geospatial Information created the National Geospatial Infrastructure Window (National Geospatial Platform), which allows users to register in order to view various national geospatial data layers related to planning and development, agricultural environment, transportation, security and safety, social, health, educational, and cultural services, commercial plots, and plots of land, via an interactive dashboard and statistical data.

 - For more information or to view the data, click here.

 The authority also provides a variety of services to various sectors, including: